Actcheng/100-days-of-code/log.md

 **Today's Progress:** Completed the  Technical Documentation Page for Responsive Web Design Certification on #freecodecamp.

 **Thoughts:** So happy to make a left side navbar.
-A bit waste of time to copy and paste the documentation content and put <p><code> etc.
+A bit waste of time to copy and paste the documentation content and put the p and code wrappings by hand.

 **Link to work:**
 [Technical Documentation Page](https://codepen.io/actcheng/full/vvzdqb)